Top 10 Scholarships for Developing Country Students

 Did you know that there quite a number of international scholarships targeted to students from developing countries?
-In this article, scholars4dev.com outlines the most popular scholarships that every developing country student should watch out for in the coming year 2013.
+In this article, scholars4dev.com outlines the most popular scholarships that every developing country student should watch out for annually.

-Australia Awards Scholarships, formerly known as Australia Development Scholarships (ADS) are scholarships for international students from Asia Pacific, Africa, Middle East, Carribean countries and Latin America who wants to study at Australian Universities.
-The scholarships are towards vocational education and training courses, undergraduate degrees, postgraduate degrees, and PhD degrees in a wide range of studies at participating Australian universities and Technical and Further Education (TAFE) institutions.
-The scholarship benefits generally include full tuition fees, air travel, establishment allowance, living allowance, student insurance, and etc. Up to 1000 Australian Development Scholarships are awarded each year across 31 countries with scholarships awarded equally between men and women.
+Australia Awards Scholarships, formerly known as Australia Development Scholarships (ADS) are scholarships for international students from selected countries in Asia, Pacific, Africa, and the Middle East who wants to study at Australian Universities.
+The scholarships are towards vocational education and training courses, undergraduate degrees, postgraduate degrees, and PhD degrees at participating Australian universities and Technical and Further Education (TAFE) institutions.
+The scholarship benefits generally include full tuition fees, return air travel, establishment allowance, contribution to living expenses (CLE), Overseas Student Health Cover (OSHC), etc.

-VLIR-UOS awards training and masters scholarships to students from selected developing countries in Asia, Africa, and Latin America so that they can pursue a Training and Master’s Programme related to development at Universities in Belgium.
-Every year, VLIR-UOS awards up to 180 scholarships to first-year master’s students.
+VLIR-UOS awards scholarships to students from 54 developing countries in Asia, Africa, and Latin America to pursue an English Taught Training or Master’s Programme related to development at Universities in Belgium.
 The scholarships cover tuition fee, accomodation, allowance, travel costs, and other program related costs.

 See more: Government-funded Scholarships

-The Joint Japan World Bank Graduate Scholarships (JJ/WBGSP) allows eligible students from World Bank member countries (including most developing countries) to pursue a Master’s Degree related to development at participating Universities around the world.
-The JJ/WBGSP scholarship provides annual awards to cover the cost of completing a master’s degree or its equivalent including tuition fees, travel costs, and living allowance.
+The Joint Japan World Bank Graduate Scholarship Program provides scholarships to students from developing countries to pursue development-related studies at selected Universities around the world.
+The program provides annual awards to cover the cost of completing a master’s degree or its equivalent including tuition, subsistence allowance, travel costs.

-The Aga Khan Foundation provides a limited number of scholarships each year for postgraduate studies to outstanding students from developing countries who have no other means of financing their studies.
+The Aga Khan Foundation provides a limited number of scholarships each year for postgraduate studies to outstanding students from selected developing countries who have no other means of financing their studies.
 Scholarships are awarded on a 50% grant : 50% loan basis through a competitive application process once a year.
 The Foundation assists students with tuition fees and living expenses only.
 Generally, the scholar is allowed to choose a reputable University of his/her choice subject to approval.